-When It Comes to Wall Street, Preet Bharara Is No Hero
+When It Comes to Prosecuting Wall Street, Preet Bharara Is No Hero

 Bharara missed an opportunity by not bringing any significant criminal charges against individuals in the wake of the collapses of Lehman, investment bank Merrill Lynch, the insurer AIG, the mortgage securities and collateralized debt obligation businesses, or the myriad public misrepresentations from bank CEOs about their finances.

 Bharara and senior officials in Washington argue that there were no criminal cases to file after the 2008 crisis.
-But the U.S. attorney’s office in Manhattan did pursue significant civil cases against the banks for their mortgage activities, cases that had to proove misconduct by the “preponderance of the evidence.”
+But the U.S. attorney’s office in Manhattan did pursue significant civil cases against the banks for their mortgage activities, cases that had to prove misconduct by the “preponderance of the evidence.”
 And DOJ did win guilty pleas from the banks themselves, an indication that prosecutors might have been able to charge individuals for their part in crimes their institutions had acknowledged.
 Academics who studied those years, including Columbia’s Tomasz Piskorski and James Witkin and Chicago’s Amit Seru found widespread patterns of fraud in the mortgage business.

 The exception makes this failure all the more puzzling.
 As I detailed in 2014, Bharara’s office brought one case for misconduct during the financial crisis — against a mid-level banker.
 Prosecutors charged Kareem Serageldin of Credit Suisse with overseeing traders who knowingly misrepresented the value of mortgage securities.
 Serageldin pleaded guilty and went to prison.